olg111/language_exercises/README.md

 ---
-To go to the page with sentences, you need to click on the exercise (for example Exercise 1 Present Simple).
+To go to the page with sentences, you need to click on the exercise (for example Exercise 1 Past Simple).
 After clicking, a page "Sentence list" will appear.
 It that is identical in structure to the page described above.